 - Spray the stencil with simple green at least two or three times before soaking.

-- Let it sit overnight – if you soak it during the day you may want to check and see if the paint is coming off by rubbing the stencil and apply additional spray.
+- Let it sit overnight in the tub – then check in the morning to see if the paint is coming off by rubbing the stencil.

 When Stencils are Thick with Paint

 When stencils are thick with paint like this one, it’s going to take time to remove the layers.